UniK-QA: Unified Representations of Structured and Unstructured Knowledge for Open-Domain Question Answering: Introduction

-When answering questions using both structured and unstructured information, a straightforward solution is combining specialized TextQA and KBQA systems.
+When it comes to answering questions using both structured and unstructured information, a straightforward solution is combining specialized TextQA and KBQA systems.
 The input question is sent to multiple sub-systems, and one of them is selected to output the final answer.
-However, while this approach may take advantage of the state-of-the-art models designed for different information sources, the whole end-to-end system becomes fairly complex.
-It is also difficult to handle questions that can only be answered when reasoning with information from multiple sources is required.
+While this approach may take advantage of the state-of-the-art models designed for different information sources, the whole end-to-end system becomes fairly complex.
+It is also difficult to handle questions that require reasoning with information from multiple sources.

 Having a more integrated system design that covers heterogeneous information sources has proven to be difficult.
 One main reason is that techniques used for KBQA and TextQA are drastically different.
 The former exploits the graph structure and/or semantic parsing to convert the question into a structured query, while TextQA has mostly settled on the retriever-reader architecture powered by pre-trained transformers.
-In an attempt to preserve structure, recent work on multi-source QA has tried to incorporate free text into graph nodes.
-While this approach makes it amenable to KBQA methods~\citep{sun2018open, lu2019answering}, the observed performance gain remains limited.
+Recent work on multi-source QA has tried to incorporate free text into graph nodes~\citep{sun2018open, lu2019answering} to make texts amenable to KBQA methods, but the performance remains unconvincing.

-In this work, we propose an alternative approach for open-domain question answering with heterogeneous information sources.
+In this work, we propose a novel \emph{unified knowledge representation} (\uniqa{}) approach for open-domain question answering with heterogeneous information sources.
 Instead of having multiple specialized sub-systems or incorporating text into knowledge graphs, we \textit{flatten} the structured data and apply TextQA methods.
 Our main motivation for doing so is to make the powerful machinary of pre-trained transformers available for structured QA.
-Such models have recently been shown to excel at combining information from a large number of text documents \citep{FiD}, and are thus a natural candidate for source fusion as well.
-There are also other advantages of this approach --- it opens the door to a simple, unified, single-model architecture.
+In addition, this approach opens the door to a simple and unified architecture.
 We can easily support semi-structured sources such as lists and tables, as well as fully structured knowledge bases.
-Moreover, there is no need to specially handle the schema or ontology that define the structure of databases.
+Moreover, there is no need to specially handle the schema or ontology that defines the structure of the KB, making it straightforward to support multiple KBs.
+Our \uniqa{} model incorporates some 27 million passages composed of text and lists, 455,907 Wikipedia tables, and 3 billion relations from two knowledge bases (Freebase and Wikidata) in a single, unified open-domain QA model.